 If you decide to visit the north of Thailand, Chiang Mai is a popular choice for tourists.
 With a lot of history and nature in the area, there are an awful lot of things to do in Chiang Mai, and a cooking class may not be at the top of your list, but it’s well worth the time, and you’ll come away with a better understanding of the local cuisine.
 Here’s what you can expect from a Thai Cooking Class in Chiang Mai.

 One of the most overwhelming parts of the whole experience is deciding which cooking class in Chiang Mai to choose.
 There are many different options available, all with their own unique offerings and prices.

 You’ll find courses held on organic farms that grow some of their own ingredients and others in the city centre that often include market tours before the class.
 Generally, a cooking class in Chiang Mai will take half a day, either in the morning or evening, but if you are really into the culinary arts, full-day classes are also available.

 Prices for cooking classes in Chiang Mai range from around 700 Baht to 1100 Baht per person for half a day.
-Full day classes range from 800 Baht to 1600 Baht per person.
-After feeling more than satisfied by a half day class, I would personally recommend that option.
-You’re guaranteed to walk away full of Thai food from just half a day!
+Full-day classes range from 800 Baht to 1600 Baht per person.
+After feeling more than satisfied with a half-day class, I would personally recommend that option.
+You’re guaranteed to walk away full of Thai food in just half a day!

 Thai Akha Kitchen